Important Information About This Complaints Policy and Procedure

 - If it has not been possible to complete the investigation within 21 days, the reasons why and the expected completion date

-The Complaint Manager will be responsible for ensuring that any redress or sanctions are applied and fulfilled.
+The Complaint Manager will be responsible for ensuring that any redress or sanctions are applied and fulfilled, and they will also inform all parties once they have been fulfilled.

 Stage Three (Appeal)